liampmoore/cs-module-project-hash-tables/applications/lookup_table/README.md

 There's no test file for this.
 It's counting to 50,000, so if it finishes before you give up, then you're golden.

+Step 1:
+Create a table

+Step 2:
+If the answer doesn't exist calculate it and add it to the table

+Step 3:
+Return the answer